JetBrains/Qodana/topics/quick-fix.md

     <tr>
         <td><code>APPLY</code></td>
         <td>
-            <p>%product% attempts to evaluate and fix all problems detected in the codebase.</p>
+            <p>%instance% attempts to evaluate and fix all problems detected in the codebase.</p>
             <p>This approach may lead to serious code modifications that can affect the project logic and behavior.
 These changes
 should be reviewed before submitting</p>
         </td>